 - Recurrent episodes of coughing along with shortness of breath

 Acute asthma – It is a sudden attack caused by an inflammation of the air sacs of the lungs that further causing the narrowing and contraction of the bronchioles which restrict the airflow and make breathing difficult.

-Chronic asthma – It is characterized by frequent asthma attacks that required medical management to prevent and minimize the acute attacks.
+Chronic asthma – It is characterized by frequent asthma attacks that required medical management to prevent and minimize the acute asthma attacks.

 Exercise-induced asthma – It is triggered by exercise and is characterized by coughing, wheezing, difficulty in breathing.
 Intense symptoms usually last for 10 minutes after exercising and gradually subsides over time.

 Diet and Lifestyle:

 - Take a good amount of liquids so that mucus formed in the lungs gets loosened.